One of the most interesting works by Florent Schmitt is his Lied et Scherzo, Op. 54, which he composed in 1910.

 I have heard a number of recordings of Lied et Scherzo in its original all-winds form – one featuring members of the Lydian Chamber Players recorded in concert in November 1977 at the Episcopal Cathedral of St. John the Divine in New York City (released on the AmCam label) … one with the Sylvan Winds, from 1992 (on the Koch label) … another Koch label release — this one from 1994 with Janos Komives and the Serenade Orchestra … a performance featuring the Czech Nonet, recorded in 2000 and released on the Praga label … and lastly, a French recording from 2008 featuring members of L’Orchestre d’Harmonie de la Région Centre (on the Corelia label).

 To experience this music in performance is a particularly special treat, because of the chance to “see” the ingenious interplay between the instruments as the musical motifs are tossed back and forth among them, particularly in the scherzo section.
-This wonderful recent concert performance featuring horn soloist Corbin Wagner along with members of the MSU Wind Symphony illustrates these aspects of the score beautifully.
+This recent concert performance featuring horn soloist Corbin Wagner along with members of the MSU Wind Symphony illustrates these aspects of the score beautifully.

-As with a fair number of other works by Florent Schmitt, the composer also created alternate versions of this music featuring different instrumentation.
+As with a fair number of other works by Florent Schmitt, the composer created alternate versions of this music featuring different instrumentation.

-One version features cello and piano, in which form the music was first performed in 1911 by the renowned cellist Paul Bazelaire.
+One such version features cello and piano, in which form the music was first performed in 1911 by the renowned cellist Paul Bazelaire.
 About that version of the piece, Schmitt biographer Yves Hucher wrote of the score’s “melodious daydreams, passionate development and fantastic rhythms,” and how the music “positively shimmers.”

 In addition to premiering the cello-and-piano version of Florent Schmitt’s Lied et scherzo, Paul Bazelaire performed the piece with its original small orchestra garb.
 This Colonne Concerts program from January 1926 features Bazelaire playing the music under the direction of composer-conductor Gabriel Pierné.
 (Vintage program courtesy of Cyril Bongers)